box/developer.box.com/content/guides/box-sign/sign-templates.md

 # Create Sign Request with Sign Template

-The Sign Request API allows you use a predefined Box Sign template when creating a sign request.
+The Sign Request API allows you to use a predefined Box Sign template when creating a sign request.
 The template includes placeholders that are automatically populated with data